Skip to main content

 You can learn more about this functionality here.

-9. The final thing you need to do is choose a start and end date.
+9. The final step is to choose a start and end date.
 You can backdate the start date if you'd like to be specific, and if you'd like the target to continue indefinitely, just leave the end date blank.

 For targets measuring duration (for example, total call time), you can choose to enter the value in minutes, or hours, using the option that appears next to the value box.